CI/CD enables the best tech companies to improve their products many times per day. Here’s what you need to know to do the same.

 What are the benefits of CI/CD?

 Deliver software with less risk.
-By describing your CI/CD pipelines as code in your Git repository, you standardize release processes across projects.
+CI/CD pipelines standardize release processes across projects.
 By testing every change in source code, we reduce the chances of introducing bugs.

 Release new features more frequently.
 A CI/CD pipeline can visualize your entire path from commit to production in a single screen.
 You can navigate across stages, spot inefficiencies, and optimize your process.
-Speed wins the market.
-By removing the roadblocks to productivity, you enable your company for success.
+By removing the roadblocks to productivity, you enable your company to succeed.

 Deliver the product that users need.
 Delivering updates often leads to more user feedback.
 You can take advantage of that by A/B testing features, or testing early versions of products with real customers.
 This way you avoid investing too much in features that your customers don’t need, and focus on those that matter.

 Improve developer productivity.
 Engineering teams that don’t practice CI/CD often work under stress.
 There are constant fires for bad deploys and hard-to-fix outages.
-They write a lot of code that never gets used.
+Developers write a lot of code that never gets used.
 Long-lived feature branches are too big to get proper peer review, so code degrades in quality.
-CI/CD guides product management to optimize for user impact.
+On the other hand, CI/CD guides product management to optimize for user impact.
 Developers deploy code while it’s fresh in their minds.
 The result is a happy engineering team.

-The benefits of CI/CD compound: fast deploy cycles lead to less risky and more frequent updates, which lead to more user feedback, which leads to happy developers building better products.
+The benefits of CI/CD compound: fast deploy cycles lead to less risky and more frequent updates, which lead to faster learning and more user feedback, which leads to happy developers building better products.

 When is CI/CD not feasible?

-“Continuous Delivery is great but won’t work with my project” is a common remark.
+“Continuous Delivery is great but won’t work with my project.”
 There are indeed some cases when CD may not be suitable:

 - Your customers don’t want continuous updates to their systems.